conda-incubator/conda-store/docusaurus-docs/community/introduction.md

 ## Projects

-conda-store consists of three projects, developed on separate GitHub repositories:
+conda-store consists of three projects which are developed on separate GitHub repositories.
+The each have separate spaces on our documentation site as well:

-- [conda-store](https://github.com/conda-incubator/conda-store): the core repository that provides all the key features through a REST API and CLI.
-Further, the conda-store repository has two packages:
+- [conda-store][conda-store-docs]: core library that provides all the key features through a REST API and CLI
-  - conda-store-server: the worker and web server responsible for providing the `conda-store` "service"
-  - conda-store: the "client" that users interface with the service
-- [conda-store-ui](https://github.com/conda-incubator/conda-store): a frontend application for accessing all the conda-store features
+- [conda-store-ui][conda-store-ui-docs]: web application (frontend) for accessing all the conda-store features
-- [jupyterlab-conda-store](https://github.com/conda-incubator/jupyterlab-conda-store): an extension to access `conda-store-ui` within JupyterLab
+- [jupyterlab-conda-store][jupyterlab-conda-store-docs]: extension to access conda-store-ui within JupyterLab

-:::tip
+:::note
 The term "conda-store" is heavily overloaded, it can refer to the overall set of projects, the core repository, or the package based on context.
-If the meaning is unclear in a conversation, don't hesitate to ask the people involved to clarify.
+If the meaning is unclear in a discussion, don't hesitate to ask the people involved to clarify.
 :::

 ## Code of Conduct